Discover how Google Ads works and leverage the paid marketing channel’s power to promote your marketing campaigns

 This is exactly what Pipefy’s ad does compared to Capterra’s ad:

-While the latter has the same generic ad text, the former mentions social proof ‘companies from over 150 countries manage their processes with Pipefy’ and even includes Techcrunch’s customer testimonial.
+While the former has the same generic ad text, the latter mentions social proof ‘companies from over 150 countries manage their processes with Pipefy’ and even includes Techcrunch’s customer testimonial.
 Which ad do you think the searcher will be more inclined to click?

 Add Relevant Ad Extensions

 Ad extensions help expand your ad with additional information, adding more description for your service and increasing the chance of getting a click.
 You can use the following extensions with your ads:

 Showing your location with your ad increases trust for your business.
 Moreover, if a visitor wants to actually visit you, they can quickly get the information from your ad.

 The following is an example of a location extension:

 Callout extensions promote unique offers to your visitors, like ‘free shipping’ and 24 hour customer service:

 3. Call Extension